 Fanny Sanín: Geometric Equations

-Americas Society presents the first solo exhibition and career survey of the Colombian artist Fanny Sanín in New York, starting June 4.
+Americas Society presents the first institutional survey presentation of the Colombian artist Fanny Sanín in New York, starting June 4.

 Curated by Dr. Edward J. Sullivan, the exhibition will survey the Colombian-born, New York-based painter’s accomplishments in monumental acrylic painting, smaller compositions, and pencil studies to reinforce Sanín’s position as an indispensable figure within the development of abstract art in both Latin America and the United States.

 Designed by artist Carlos Motta, the exhibition will feature several free-form abstract compositions demonstrating the strength of the artist’s early work before moving into her characteristic geometry-based production.
 Twenty major paintings and two dozen smaller studies will be installed in loosely chronological order to guide visitors through the subtle changes in Sanín’s use of color and form to explore geometry’s possibilities.
 An ample selection of preparatory sketches will speak to the painter’s meticulous process.
 Viewers will see how Sanín begins to create her large-scale acrylic paintings after doing many pencil sketches, drawings, collages, and watercolors to refine the juxtapositions in each composition.
-A video of a studio visit with Sanín and filmed statements from critics, art historians, and collectors will address how her work suggests concrete (i.e., Mesoamerican architecture) and oneiric (i.e., a sense of vibration) structures, without directly referencing observed places or things.
+Eric Marciano’s film, American Montage, will also be included in the exhibition which addresses how her work suggests concrete (i.e., Mesoamerican architecture) and oneiric (i.e., a sense of vibration) structures, without directly referencing observed places or things.

 To accompany the show, we will present a series of public programs and publish a catalogue.